bastion-rs/book/src/ch00-00-introduction.md

 This book will introduce you Bastion, a highly-available, fault-tolerant runtime system with dynamic, dispatch-oriented, lightweight process model.

-It supplies actor-model-like concurrency with a lightweight process implementation and utilizes all of the system resources efficiently guaranteeing of at-most-once message delivery.
+It supplies actor-model-like concurrency with a lightweight process implementation and utilizes all of the system resources efficiently guaranteeing at-most-once message delivery.

 ## Discussion and Development

 We use [**Discord**][Discord] for development discussions.
-Also please don't hesitate to open issues on [**GitHub**][GitHub] ask for features, report bugs, comment on design and more!
+Also please don't hesitate to open issues on [**GitHub**][GitHub], ask for features, report bugs, comment on design and more!
 More interaction and more ideas are better!

 ## Contributing to Bastion Open Source Helpers